zoometh/C14/README.md

 # Time modeling

 A dating is the positioning of an ***event*** or ***duration*** on a timeline correlatively to the positioning of another event or duration.
 A dating makes it possible to say *this happened before*, or *this happened after*, or *this happened during*.
 Important difficulties can come from the uncertainty of the dating (*date* ± *delta*) and the need of class interval for comparison (First Republic, Empire, etc.).
-Statistics (randomization, confidence intervals, bayesian modeling, etc.)
+To manage this uncertainty, statistics are required (randomization, confidence intervals, bayesian modeling, etc.)

 ## Notions and operators